Emergency Prescott Grants

 How to Apply

 Submit proposals through Easygrants, the National Fish and Wildlife Foundation's (NFWF) online grant application system.

 The project narrative must use the provided template [doc].
-Please read this document carefully to ensure that your proposal meets eligibility requirements and is complete upon submission.
+Please read this document carefully to ensure that your proposal meets national priorities, eligibility requirements and is complete upon submission.